Vansh07Gupta/Judge_Desk/readme.md

 ### 🔄 Real-time Synchronization
 - *Live Code Editing* — See changes as they happen across all connected clients
-- *Cursor Tracking* — Visual indicators showing where team members are working
 - *Conflict Resolution* — Smart handling of simultaneous edits

 ### 🎨 Visual Collaboration